twistedfall/opencv-rust/README.md

    export DYLD_FALLBACK_LIBRARY_PATH="$(xcode-select --print-path)/Toolchains/XcodeDefault.xctoolchain/usr/lib/"
    ```

+   You might be running into the issue on the recent macOS versions where this environment variable remains empty after setting,
+   please check [this issue](https://github.com/twistedfall/opencv-rust/issues/343) for some workarounds.

 7. You're getting the panic: ```a `libclang` shared library is not loaded on this thread```.

    Enable the `clang-runtime` feature.
 The reason for the issue is that some crates (like `bindgen`) depend on